-- Critical Language Scholarship (CLS) Program provides fully funded intensive summer language institutes overseas in fourteen critical languages.
+- Critical Language Scholarship (CLS) Program provides fully funded intensive summer language institutes overseas in fifteen critical languages.

 - Fulbright U.S. Student Program sends recent college graduates and early career professionals to live, study and conduct research abroad in 140 countries.

 - Fulbright English Teaching Assistant Program places recent college graduates in classrooms in 75 countries to help teach English and serve as cultural ambassadors.